tochibedford/Conway/README.md

 - Grid is randomly generated, for now
 - Any cell can be switched on (brought to life) if it's dead, by clicking on it
 - Any cell can be switched off (killed) if it's alive, by clicking on it

+## To be implemented:
+- A way for the user to create their own initial seed state.